codefresh-io/cap-docs.codefresh.io/_docs/reference/behind-the-firewall.md

 Regarding firewall security:

- 1. Communication between the Codefresh runner and Codefresh SaaS is uni-directional.
-The runner is polling the Codefresh platform for jobs.
+ 1. Uni-directional, outgoing communication between the Codefresh Runner and Codefresh CI/CD Platform.
+The Runner polls the Codefresh platform for jobs.
- 1. Communication between the Codefresh runner and Codefresh SaaS is only outgoing.
-The Codefresh SaaS never connects to the customer network.
+ 1. Codefresh SaaS never connects to the customer network.
 No ports need to be open in the customer firewall for the runner to work.
- 1. The Codefresh runner is fully open-sourced, so its code can by scrutinized by any stakeholder.
+ 1. The Codefresh Runner is fully open-sourced, so its code can be scrutinized by any stakeholder.

-## Using Secure services in your pipelines
+## Using secure services in your CI pipelines

-First make sure that you have installed the [Codefresh runner]({{site.baseurl}}/docs/administration/codefresh-runner/) on your own infrastructure (i.e., your private Kubernetes cluster).
+After installing the [Codefresh Runner]({{site.baseurl}}/docs/installation/codefresh-runner/) on your private Kubernetes cluster in your infrastructure, all CI pipelines in the private Kubernetes cluster have access to all other internal services that are network reachable.

-All pipelines that are executed in the private Kubernetes cluster have access to all other internal services that are network reachable.
-It is therefore very easy to create pipelines that:
+You can easily create CI pipelines that:

  * Use databases internal to the company
  * Run integration tests against services internal to the company
- * Launch [compositions]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) that communicate with other secure services
+ * Launch [compositions]({{site.baseurl}}/docs/pipelines/steps/composition/) that communicate with other secure services
  * Upload and download artifacts from a private artifact repository (e.g., Nexus or Artifactory)
  * Deploy to any other cluster accessible in the secure network
  * Create infrastructure such as machines, load balancers, auto-scaling groups etc.

- Any of these pipelines will work out the box and no extra configuration is needed.
-In all cases, all data will stay with the private local network and will never exit the firewall.
+ Any of these CI pipelines will work out the box without extra configuration.
+In all cases, all data stays witin the private local network and does not exit the firewall.

- >Notice that [long running compositions]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) (preview test environments) are not yet available via the Codefresh build runner.
+ >Notice that [long-running compositions]({{site.baseurl}}/docs/pipelines/steps/composition/) (preview test environments) are not yet available via the Codefresh build runner.

 ### Checking out code from a private GIT repository

-To check-out code from your private GIT repository, you need to connect first to Codefresh via the [GIT integrations]({{site.baseurl}}/docs/integrations/git-providers/).
+To check out code from your private Git repository, you need to connect first to Codefresh via  [GIT integrations]({{site.baseurl}}/docs/integrations/git-providers/).
 However, once you define your GIT provider as *on premise* you also need to mark it as *behind the firewall* as well:

 {% include image.html